 Developments – We stayed at the Fairways and Bluewater Resort in Newcoast, an impressive cluster of accommodation away from the noisy side of Boracay.
 It has a golf course, private beach and 5 swimming pools including an infinity pool.
 The Newcoast area is also home to other high end hotels and a new mall.
 From our balcony, we could see new developments of high rise apartments.
 It takes 15 minutes by the hotel’s private van to get us down to the D’Mall and traveling during the peak hours can be daunting, traffic builds up quickly.
 D’mall is a very popular shopping and eating area, a non stop cabaret of people in tourist hordes, especially in the evening.

 D’Mall back then was a tiny collection of shops selling mostly shirts, souvenirs and few knock off brands and general dust gatherers and tat.
 This was the place where we got a souvenir shirt with ‘I love Boracay’ printed on it, hardly original I know!

-The mesmerising sunset view is one to remember during your stay Boracay, it is beyond awesome, make sure you are stationed to get the best view, some areas get crowded with cameras and phones all up in the air for that picture perfect shot.
+The mesmerising sunset view is one to remember during your stay in Boracay, it is beyond awesome, make sure you are stationed to get the best view, some areas get crowded with cameras and phones all up in the air for that picture perfect shot.